 \subsection{When $(g,\alpha,\beta) = (g,g,g)$}

-By symbolically solving SDE of the model in Mathematica, all the the mixed moments we examined could be expressed solely in terms of the coupling constant $g$ and $m_{2}$; see Appendix \ref{App:ggg_moments} for some examples.
+By symbolically solving the SDE of the model in Mathematica up to a cutoff, all the the mixed moments we examined could be expressed solely in terms of the coupling constant $g$ and $m_{2}$; see Appendix \ref{App:ggg_moments} for some examples.
 This suggests that this model has a search space of one.
 Despite the uncertain nature of this claim, by using the solutions mentioned above, we are able to produce several analytical results and conjectures in addition to numerical bootstrap estimates.